Loading...

 Pair with Protein or Healthy Fats

-Combine bananas or mango with a source of protein or healthy fats, such as nuts, seeds, or yogurt, to slow the absorption of sugars.
+Combine bananas or mango with sources of protein or healthy fats, such as nuts, yogurt, or cheese.
+This can slow down the absorption of sugars and reduce glucose spikes.

 Choose Less Ripe Fruits